aclark4life/pelican-blog/content/i-reinstalled-again.rst

 Next, I perform various additional steps manually *either* because I've not figured out how to automate them *or* the automation prospects are not attractive:

 - Security & Privacy -> Allow apps downloaded from **Anywhere**
-- Drag /opt to **Finder Favorites** for easy access to Homebrew Casks
+- Drag /opt to **Finder Favorites** for easy access to Homebrew Casks, then:
 - Users & Groups -> Login items -> **Jumpcut**

 Still, I'd trade all these steps for full automation if I could find an approach that's not more tedious than cut & pasting the above.